Billy Tea Safaris offers the only Full Day Outback Tour from Cairns!

-Please take Hat, Sunscreen, Camera, extra batteries & memory cards Water bottle, extra cash for cold drinks, souvenirs or an ice-cream.
+Hat, sunscreen, camera with extra batteries, water bottle, extra cash for cold drinks, souvenirs or an ice-cream.

 What does Billy Tea provide?

-You will need to be resonably fit as there are stairs, some uneven ground and will take an hour to walk through the cave system at a slow pace.
+You will need to be reasonably fit as there are stairs, some uneven ground and will take an hour to walk through the cave system at a slow pace.

 Is this tour suitable for children?

-Children are more than welcome on the tour, but with small children and infants you are not able to take prams or strollers into the caves, so the children will need to be able to walk or you will need to carry them.
+Yes, children are welcome on this tour.
+Prams and strollers are not permitted into the caves, so the children will need to be able to walk or you will need to carry them.
 The cave tour will take at least an hour and there are stairs and uneven ground.
-(Please note this a 12 hour day so take this into consideration when taking children on this tour - Booster seats provided)
+(Please note this a 12 hour day so take this into consideration when taking children on this tour - booster seats provided)

 Is the tour wheelchair / disabled friendly?

-Unfortunately due to the Chillagoe Caves system with narrow passages, steps and elevated platforms this tour is not suitable for wheelchair or walking disabilities.
+Unfortunately due to the narrow passages, steps and elevated platforms of the Chillagoe Caves, this tour is not suitable for wheelchair or walking disabilities.